epsilon537/boxlambda/docs/sw_comp_irqs.md

 ### Vectors.S Weak Bindings

 The interrupt entry points are all defined in the bootstrap component's [vector.S](https://github.com/epsilon537/boxlambda/blob/master/sw/components/bootstrap/vectors.S) module.
-Each entry point is 4 bytes wide so there's just enough space for an instruction to jump to the actual interrupt service routine of the interrupt in question.
+Each entry point is 4 bytes wide, so there's just enough space for an instruction to jump to the actual interrupt service routine of the interrupt in question.
 This creates a small problem: If you insert into the vector table a straightforward call to your application-specific interrupt service routine, you end up with an inverted dependency.
 You don't want the lowest layer platform code to depend directly on the higher layer application code.
-To get around that issue, I defined *weak bindings* for all the interrupts service routines inside `vectors.S`:
+To get around that issue, I defined *weak bindings* for all the interrupt service routines inside `vectors.S`:

 ```
 // Weak bindings for the fast IRQs.
 These will be overridden in the